mransan/bs-protobuf/README.md

 **[src/server](src/server)**

-Server side code consist in an a simple OCaml module to generate random value of the `person` type.
+Server side code consists in an a simple OCaml module to generate random value of the `person` type.
 It also contain the express server.